clhleung/DockerAsg4/README.md

 This README is for HW 4.
 Group members: Clement Leung, Jian Hao Miao

+The main purpose of this assignment was make a kvs service that was not only scalable, but also fault-tolerant.
+Two simple things that anyone can understand, yet 2 things that were also difficult to implement right.

 ### How did we approached the assignement? ###